Week 4 HW: Protein Design

 Why do beta-sheets tend to aggregate?

-A beta-strand forms when a protein’s backbone — the repeating NH–Cα–CO chain shared by every amino acid — stretches out into a nearly flat zigzag.
-When two or more of these strands line up next to each other and link through hydrogen bonds (where an N–H on one strand bonds to a C=O on the neighbor), you get a beta-sheet.
+A beta-strand forms when a protein’s backbone (the repeating NH–Cα–CO chain shared by every amino acid) stretches into a nearly flat zigzag.
+When two or more strands line up next to each other and link through hydrogen bonds (an N–H on one strand pairs with a C=O on the neighbor), you get a beta-sheet.

-The strands on the outer edges still have a full row of exposed N–H and C=O groups, allowing another strand to be added, and so on — this is why beta-sheets tend to aggregate.
+The strands on the outer edges still have a full row of exposed N–H and C=O groups, which lets another strand dock and extend the sheet, and so on.
+That is the structural reason beta-sheets are prone to aggregation.

 What forces pull sheets together?

-Hydrophobic effect — the biggest driver.
+- Hydrophobic effect (the biggest driver).
 In a beta-strand, side chains stick out alternately above and below the sheet.
-Since many side chains are hydrophobic, two sheets stack such that the greasy surfaces face inward.
+Many side chains are hydrophobic, so two sheets stack with their greasy faces inward.

-Hydrogen bonding — gives the structure its regularity.
-Each new strand that joins the sheet edge contributes roughly one H-bond per amino acid along its length.
+- Hydrogen bonding (gives the structure regularity).
+Each strand that joins the sheet edge contributes roughly one H-bond per residue.
 Individually, H-bonds in water are not enormously strong (breaking one with a neighbor just lets you form one with water instead), but across a strand of ten or more residues they add up meaningfully.

-Van der Waals packing — stabilizes sheets that have stacked together.
-These forces are much weaker and shorter-range, arising from temporary, fluctuating dipoles.
+- Van der Waals packing (stabilizes stacked sheets).
+These forces are weaker and shorter-range, arising from temporary, fluctuating dipoles.

 Part B: Protein Analysis and Design